 Following on from the 2017 National Conference, when there was a passionate discussion as part of the Question Time session, this session will feature three 10-minute presentations, followed by questions from the audience.

 Click here for more details about the main conference programme and confirmed speakers and topics.

-The 2018 fringe programme will comprise two or three sessions running in tandem with the main programme.
-One of these sessions will focus on ‘road safety interventions that didn’t work’, in which presenters will share the results of schemes that could be described as ‘less than successful’.
+The 2018 fringe programme comprised three sessions running in tandem with the main programme.
+One of these sessions focused on ‘road safety interventions that didn’t work’, in which presenters shared the results of schemes that could be described as ‘less than successful’.

 Click here for more details about the Fringe programme and confirmed speakers and topics.

-A series of workshops in which experienced practitioners facilitate discussions on specific road safety topics.
-Delegates will be required to book in advance and each session will be limited to around 10 participants.
+A series of workshops in which experienced practitioners facilitated discussions on specific road safety topics.
+Delegates were required to book in advance and each session was limited to around 10 participants.

-Click here for more details about the optional workshops programme and confirmed facilitators and topics.
+Click here for more details about the optional workshops programme, facilitators and topics.

 More information - register an interest in presenting

-For more information about the conference programme and/or to express an interest in speaking contact Nick Rawlings by email in the first instance.
+For more information about the conference programme and/or to express an interest in speaking at the 2019 National Conference contact Nick Rawlings by email in the first instance.

 Potential speakers should provide a proposed title and single paragraph summary of their proposed presentation, along with a single paragraph speaker profile.